Islamic Genaza & Burial

 ICSD, 7050 Eckstrom Ave, San Diego, CA 92111, (858) 278-5240

-After choosing cemetery and grave lot, please contact our Mortuary coordinator (858) 361-5550 for starting legal document (burial permit and Death Certificate etc...) along with arranging for pre-burial process: transportation, ritual body washing (Ghusl), shrouding (kafan), and Genaza prayer.
+After choosing cemetery and grave lot; starts the pre-burial arrangement processes (burial permit and Death Certificate etc...) along with arranging for pre-burial process: transportation, body bathing (Ghusl), dressing (kafan), then funeral prayer (Genaza).

 Muslim Funeral Guide

 Contact your local Muslim Community Center who should be aware of Islamic local burial and funeral regulations.